sanikatare/DS/README.md

 An academic, microservice-based **UPI-style Distributed Transaction Simulator** demonstrating core Distributed Systems syllabus topics, communication paradigms, fault-tolerance patterns, message brokers, WebRTC peer-to-peer channels, and real-time telemetry.

-> **Academic Disclaimer**: This project is strictly an **educational academic simulator** designed for distributed systems analysis and viva demonstration.
-It is run entirely locally on a single machine and is not production financial infrastructure.

----

 ## 🎓 Distributed Systems Syllabus Topic Mapping